kendzi/kendzi3d/INSTALLATION.md

 * restart JOSM

 * optional sources for JOSM and kendzi-math can be download.
 But they are not required to compile and run application
+* optional check if egit is correctly attached to project if not right click on project team > git and follow wizard